cakevm/huff-neo-toolchain/README.md

 ### Summaries

-You can add the output of `huffc` to GitHub step summaries.
+You can add the output of `huff-neo` to GitHub step summaries.
 The summaries support GitHub flavored Markdown.

-See the offical [GitHub docs](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#adding-a-job-summary) for more information.
+See the official [GitHub docs](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#adding-a-job-summary) for more information.

 ### Contributing